 5) Create social media profiles.
-As part of your branding, consider creating social media profiles for your event, specially if you plan for it to be a recurring one.
+As part of your branding, consider creating social media profiles for your event, especially if you plan for it to be a recurring one.
 Study your target and decide on which outlets will work best in the particular case.

 6) Create a hashtag.
-A hashtag lets you to keep track of what people are saying about the you and in turn, your attendees will feel like they’re part of a group.
+A hashtag lets you keep track of what people are saying about you and in turn, your attendees will feel like they’re part of a group.
 Just remember to keep it short and simple!

 7) Target Influencers.
-Influencers are trend setters with ones with thousands (sometimes hundreds of thousands) followers.
+Influencers are trendsetters with ones with thousands (sometimes hundreds of thousands) followers.
 Being mentioned by one of these people on social media will get you an insane amount of leads.
 If the influencer trusts you then the others will as well.